ThomasLangford/genetic_sudoku/README.md

     0,8,6,3,0,7,1,2,4

 ## 4. Running the Genetic Algorithm
-To run the genetic algorithm you must select the inital population size as well as the input grid.
-Additionally you can set any number of flags to add advanced operators to the genetic algorithm.
-For example, to run the the grid contained in <name>.csv with a population of n you must run the following command:
+To run the genetic algorithm, you must select the initial population size as well as the input grid.
+Additionally, you can set any number of flags to add advanced operators to the genetic algorithm.
+For example, to run the grid contained in <name>.csv with a population of n you must run the following command:

     python solve_sudoku.py -i <name>.csv -p n